 To be the leading international youth organization in Hong Kong for the personal development and leadership training for girls and young women is the vision of Hong Kong Girl Guides Association.
 Our mission of enabling girls and young women to develop their fullest potential as responsible citizens of the world.

 Girl Guides are aged 10 - 18.
 The Association organized training and activities to meet the needs and interests of today's girls and young women.
 These programmes aim to train and equip Girl Guides with knowledge, techniques and attitude.
 Girl Guides are actively participating in service projects through which they developed a caring and positive attitude in life.

 Regular meetings are held on every Tuesday after school from October to May.
 There are around 30 regular meetings in total and some outdoor activities and occasional events are held on Saturdays and during school holiday.

-Based on the four goals and the 8-point Program (see**) set by Hong Kong Girl Guides Association, we organise a wide variety of activities for our girl guides every year in order to help them achieve the 8-point programme and goals and gain from the activities.
+Based on the Girl Guiding, the objectives and the 8-point program set by Hong Kong Girl Guides Association, we organise a wide variety of activities for our girl guides every year in order to help them achieve the goals and gain from the activities.
 Our activities include:

 We also encourage our girls to take part in the activities organised by the Hong Kong Girl Guides Association, e.g. International Camping in Denmark, Japan, England and the Mainland China.